 7. The Scottish don't even like Scotch

 That's not strictly true.
 Just a catchy headline.
-Scotch is however largely exported and, according to the Scotch Whisky Association (SWA), Scotland's exports of single malt has risen 190% in the ten years 2002-2012.
+Scotch is however largely exported rather than consumed in Scotland in huge volumes and, according to the Scotch Whisky Association (SWA), Scotland's exports of single malt has risen 190% in the ten years 2002-2012.
 Unsurprisingly, the USA is the biggest importer, but coming in at no.2 is France: more Scotch is sold in France in one month than Cognac is sold in a year.
 On the other hand, the per capita consumption of Scotch whisky is drastically different with the world’s biggest Scotch fans apparently residing in Singapore, whose residents drink close to 13 bottles annually.
 In comparison, each citizen of the United States drinks less an average of less than half a bottle per year, good enough for 14th place, but behind the likes of Latvia, South Korea, South Africa and even Taiwan.

 8. Your aged whisky might be lying to you

 You may think when you buy a bottle of 12, 18, or even 24-year-old whisky, that all of its contents are of that vintage.
 But that bottle may be telling a little white lie.
 By law, the age a Scotch is labeled is the age of the youngest whisky in the blend.
 But much older whiskies may also be added.
 Single malts are blended to achieve a particular character or to maintain the distinctive qualities of a brand - all from that one distillery, but not necessarily one cask.
 Blended whiskies can be made of the products of several distilleries and several casks.